Welcome to NYC’s 2019 mansion tax.

 The tax is paid by the buyer and is due no later than 15 days after closing.
 However, if the buyer does not pay, the seller is also on the hook.

-What Types of Properties Does the Mansion Tax Apply to?
+What Types of Properties Does this Tax Apply to?

 The tax applies to all “residential real property“, which means condos, co-ops, and one-, two-, or three-family houses.